surfer1225/FlashSale/README.md

 ExchangeRate service should rely on third party API

 Front-End codes are in "views" package, which right now is only a simple message

+# Versioning
+The application uses the following convention for versioning: **_major.minor.hotfix_**.

+The following details which the version bump is appliable
+- major: any non-compatible changes are added
+- minor: any backward-compatible changes are added
+- hotfix: all bug and hot fixes

+# Scala formatting commands
+sbt scalafmt